HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 The **intersection** of **arbitrarily many** compact sets
 > ProofWiki / Compact Subspace of Hausdorff Space is Closed
 ProofWiki / Intersection of Closed Set with Compact Subspace is Compact
+\[Pugh 2015\] / 2 A Taste of Topology / 4 Compactness / Nests of Compacts / 34 Theorem

 The **union** of **finitely many** compact sets